msegt/introduction-to-git/course/basics.md

 "Piled Higher and Deeper" by Jorge Cham, http://www.phdcomics.com

-We've all been in this situation before: it seems ridiculous to have multiple nearly-identical versions of the same document.
+We've all been in this situation before: it seems ridiculous to have multiple nearly identical versions of the same document.
 Some word processors let us deal with this a little better, such as Microsoft Word's [Track Changes](https://support.office.com/en-us/article/Track-changes-in-Word-197ba630-0f5f-4a8e-9a77-3712475e806a), Google Docs' [version history](https://support.google.com/docs/answer/190843?hl=en), or LibreOffice's [Recording and Displaying Changes](https://help.libreoffice.org/Common/Recording_and_Displaying_Changes).